beat-interviewing/bot/docs/examples/coding-assignment.md

 # Coding Assignment

-A coding assessment is a relatively short interview typically carried out live, where a candidate is presented with a problem and is expected to code its solution, accompanied by an interviewer.
+A coding assessment is a short technical interview that is typically carried out live, where the candidate is accompanied by an interviewer and is asked to solve a coding challenge.

-We'll use
-[beat-interviewing/example-coding-assignment](https://github.com/beat-interviewing/example-coding-assignment)
-throughout this guide.
+Throughout this guide we'll use [beat-interviewing/example-coding-assignment](https://github.com/beat-interviewing/example-coding-assignment) as the coding assignment.
+The assignment requires candidates to implement a function which when called returns the next number in the Fibonacci sequence.
+In practice we encourage assignments that test on-the-job knowledge.

 ## Creating the challenge